preciofishbone/OmniaFx/docs/common-issues/README.md

 **Error**

-Presented multi-factor authentication has expired due to policies configured by your administrator, you must refresh your multi-factor authentication to access
+Presented multi-factor authentication has expired due to policies configured by your administrator, you must refresh your multi-factor authentication to access.

 **Solution**